frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 ![pid-screen](pid-screen.jpg)

+The gyro uses two configurable PIDs, one for rate, one for all angular modes (Level, Envelope, Hold)

 * PID-GROUP:   PID for Rate, and PID for Level/Envelpe/Hold
 * PID-Axis: Axis to configure (Roll, Pitch, Yaw)
 * P,I,D values:  NOTE: very carefull with I.